agatarauzer/Coursera/README.md

 #### This repository contains materials from Coursera courses.
-It means exactly my own solutions of tasks and assignments from following courses, only to track my learning progress.
+It means, exactly my own solutions of tasks and assignments from following courses, only to track my learning progress.

 Completed courses: